 With your free hand, slap the heel of your hand down and smash the side of the blade against the garlic clove.
 Voilà!
 The outer skin is magically detached from the clove, and you now have a perfectly peeled clove ready for chopping or placing in the rolling garlic chopper.

-On their first try, most people don't hit the blade hard enough and end up hitting it two or three times.
-With enough practice, you'll get the hang of figuring out how much force you need so you only have to smash the knife blade once.
-In no time, you'll be a seasoned pro, pounding away at garlic and quickly getting enough peeled cloves to make Chicken with Forty Cloves of Garlic without breaking in a sweat.
-Oh, and don't forget to sweep the skins in your compost bin!
+On their first try, most people don’t hit the blade hard enough and end up hitting it two or three times.
+With enough practice, you’ll get the hang of figuring out how much force you need so you only have to smash the knife blade once.
+In no time, you’ll be a seasoned pro, pounding away at garlic and quickly getting enough peeled cloves to make Chicken with Forty Cloves of Garlic without breaking in a sweat.
+Oh, and don’t forget to sweep the skins into your compost bin!

 (All images by Kathryn Hill.)